DiceDB/dice/docs/src/content/docs/commands/JSON.TYPE.md

 description: Documentation for the DiceDB command JSON.TYPE
 ---

-The `JSON.TYPE` command is part of the DiceDBJSON module, which allows you to work with JSON data structures in DiceDB.
+The `JSON.TYPE` command allows you to work with JSON data structures in DiceDB.
 This command is used to determine the type of value stored at a specified path within a JSON document.

 ## Syntax